Kazuki Kagohashi

 About

-Kaz received a Young Achievement Award from the Society for Environmental Economics and Policy Studies in 2016 for the published paper "The Effects of International Trade on Water Use" (PLOS ONE, 10(7), 2015), co-authored by Tetsuya Tsurumi and Shunsuke Managi.
+Kaz received a Young Achievement Award from the Society for Environmental Economics and Policy Studies in 2016 for his published paper "The Effects of International Trade on Water Use" (PLOS ONE, 10(7), 2015), co-authored by Tetsuya Tsurumi and Shunsuke Managi.

 Affiliations